Nana-447/react--fully-from-scratch/README.md

   <img src="https://cdn.worldvectorlogo.com/logos/react.svg" width="250">
 </p>

-Web responsive system developed in React using all the tecnologies it has.
-From Zero to Mastery is a repository dedicated for code since the basic until the full power of react framework.
+Web responsive system developed in React using all the tecnologies that the framework has.
+From Zero to Mastery is a repository dedicated for coding since the basic until the full power of react dom.

 This project was developed with [React JS](https://reactjs.org/).